What is Voter.Vote?

 How CA Voter positions differently

-CA Voter focuses on California voter operations: segmentation, saved universes, voter CRM, consultant workspaces, walk packets, mobile canvass mode, survey reporting, direct email send, and portable handoff to SMS, phone, field, or mail workflows.
+CA Voter focuses on California voter operations: segmentation, saved universes, voter CRM, consultant workspaces, walk packets, mobile canvass mode, survey reporting, direct email send, click-to-call phone banking, and portable handoff to SMS, field, mail, or digital-audience workflows.

 The goal is to make voter-data work easier to review and act on, not to become a full advertising agency, fundraising stack, or generic campaign operating system.

-• Starts at $99 per contest during private beta
+- Starts at $99 per race during private beta

-• Direct email send and CSV handoff for other channels
+- Direct email send and CSV handoff for other channels, including hashed digital ad audiences

 Best-fit campaigns